Essays

 Patty Ortiz

 The Aeneid of Virgil (19 BC) narrates the story of the warrior demi-god Aeneas, as he takes charge of the Trojan refugees in the immediate aftermath of the destruction of Troy, and leads them in search of a new homeland.
 The refugees are eventually led by the Gods to Italy, where they are fated to become the ancestors of the mighty Roman Empire; that is, the Aeneid is at least partly political propaganda, since it provides an origin story for Rome that establishes why the Romans have divine right to rule the world (Aeneas is half-God, remember).
-This was likely why Emperor Augustus ignored Virgil’s deathbed request that his epic poem (which he considered incomplete) to be burned at his passing, since Augustus considered it invaluable towards legitimizing his rule.
+This was likely why Emperor Augustus ignored Virgil’s deathbed request that his epic poem (which he considered incomplete) be burned at his passing, since Augustus considered it invaluable towards legitimizing his rule.

-The Aeneid is also heavily indebted to Homer (some moderns might even call it a form of Homer fan-fiction): the second half, for example, is a clever inversion of the Iliad, what with the Trojans now being the ones fighting on the beaches, as the Latins in Italy wage a war of extermination against the Trojans like the Greeks before them.
+The Aeneid is also heavily indebted to Homer (some moderns might even call it a form of Homeric fan-fiction): the second half, for example, is a clever inversion of the Iliad, what with the Trojans now being the ones fighting on the beaches, as the Latins in Italy wage a war of extermination against the Trojans like the Greeks before them.
 Unlike the Iliad, however, the Olympian Gods finally intervene in Book XII to broker a peace between the two sides, wherein the Trojans are allowed to settle in Italy, but whose name will eventually be subsumed under that of the Latins.
-Likewise, Aeneas is given a chance to be morally superior to Achilles in the Iliad, when he defeats the Latin hero Turnus in personal combat; but rather than insult and desecrate him Aeneas instead gallantly considers sparing him–that is, until he spies the pelt of his murdered friend Pallus hanging from Turnus’s belt.
+Likewise, Aeneas is given a chance to be morally superior to Achilles in the Iliad, when he defeats the Latin hero Turnus in personal combat; but rather than insult and desecrate him, Aeneas instead sincerely considers sparing him–that is, until he spies the pelt of his murdered friend Pallus hanging from Turnus’s belt.
 In a fit of rage like Achilles at the death of Patroclus, Aeneas loses control of his temper and slays Turnus on the spot.
 It is a grim and unsatisfying note to end the Epic on, one that undercuts any pretenses it had towards glorifying the ancestors of Rome.
 Emperor Augustus may have seen in the Aeneid a useful piece of propaganda, but to Virgil’s credit, it is not an uncomplicated example.

-For that matter, fact that Virgil sends his hero exploring the underworld is a major reason why Dante Alighieri selected the ghost of Virgil to guide him through the underworld in Dante’s Inferno over a thirteen-hundred years later.
+The first half of the Aeneid, meanwhile, is a clear and obvious riff on the Odyssey, right down to the Trojans visiting the island of the Cyclops shortly after Odysseus did in Book III, as well as Aeneas journeying to the underworld for wisdom like Odysseus did, in Book VI.
+For that matter, the fact that Virgil sends his hero exploring the underworld is a major reason why Dante Alighieri selected the ghost of Virgil to guide him through the underworld in Dante’s Inferno over a thirteen-hundred years later.
 Indeed, when I agreed to teach a World Literature class at the local college a few years ago (despite emphatically not being a Classics scholar myself), I only threw some selections from the Aeneid onto my syllabus because it formed the connective tissue between Homer’s Odyssey and Dante’s Inferno, two works that remain much more popular to this day.
 Virgil’s masterwork merely seemed a good illustration of T.S.
 Eliot‘s dictum that all of literature is in conversation with itself.

-Yet as I re-read the Aeneid for the first time in a decade in prep for this class, I slowly came to realize that this Epic actually resonated even more now in the 21st century than any of the other epics I’d assigned.
+Yet as I re-read the Aeneid for the first time in a decade in prep for that class, I slowly came to realize that this Epic actually resonated even more now in the 21st century than any of the other epics I’d assigned.
 The Aeneid, after all, is at heart the story of refugees fleeing a homeland destroyed by war, sailing across the Mediterranean in search of a new home.
 Troy, it should also be noted, is traditionally located in western Asia Minor (modern-day Turkey), and was persecuted by the Greeks.

 Wait, where have we heard all this before?